-Hulme is an ex-industrial suburb to the south of the City of Manchester, It is known for its social and economic decline in the 1960s, 70s and 80s, and its subsequent redevelopment in the 1990s, as part of one of Europe’s biggest urban regeneration projects.
+Hulme is an ex-industrial suburb to the south of the City of Manchester.
+It is known for its social and economic decline in the 1960s, 70s and 80s, and its subsequent redevelopment in the 1990s, as part of one of Europe’s biggest urban regeneration projects.

-The area received its name from the Danish expression for a small island surrounded by water or marshland until the 18th century it remained a solely a farming area, and pictures from the time show an idyllic scene of crops, sunshine and country life.
+The area received its name from the Danish expression for a small island surrounded by water or marshland, until the 18th century it remained solely a farming area, and pictures from the time show an idyllic scene of crops, sunshine and country life.
 The area remained entirely rural until the Bridgewater Canal was cut and the Industrial Revolution swept economic change through the neighbouring district of Castlefield where the Dukes’ canal terminated.
 The industrial revolution brought development to the area.

-In 1904, two businessmen knew as Henry Royce and Charles Stewart Rolls created a business partnership after meeting at Manchester’s Midland Hotel and decided to start to build their own versions of the relatively new invention of the motor car – and chose Hulme for their first Rolls-Royce factory.
-Many street names in the current Hulme commemorate this little piece of history, such as Royce Road and Rolls Crescent, though the Royce public house.
+In 1904, two businessmen known as Henry Royce and Charles Stewart Rolls created a business partnership after meeting at Manchester’s Midland Hotel and decided to start to build their own versions of the relatively new invention of the motor car – and chose Hulme for their first Rolls-Royce factory.
+Many street names in the current Hulme commemorate this little piece of history, such as Royce Road and Rolls Crescent, though to the Royce public house.

 The Hulme Crescents dominated the skyline of Hulme for nearly two decades beginning in 1972.
 In their day they were one of the largest housing complexes of their kind in Europe.
 At the time, the “Crescents” won several design awards and introduced technologies such as underfloor heating.
 They were also popular because they were some of the first council homes in Manchester to have central heating